 Whilst dietitians are advocates for getting our nutrients from food (inositol can be found in beans, fruit, whole grains and nuts), supplement form is an easier way to make sure that you are getting the exact controlled dose.

-Have you recently been diagnosed with PCOS?
+Have you been diagnosed with PCOS?
 Take control of your PCOS rather than letting it take control of you!
-Book your free 15 min discovery call with me today!
+Introducing…The PCOS Project

 This blog was co-written by Jessica Perrone, a final year Master of Nutrition and Dietetics student at The University of Sydney.
 You can find Jess on Instagram @nutritionby_jessperrone and on LinkedIn.